 At RISE, we believe local resources and positive stories will help prepare individuals for life after release.

 our Mission is to help remove barriers individuals may face after incarceration so they can successfully reenter the community

 As a newspaper, RISE seeks to reduce these barriers by providing local resource listings to those who are currently behind bars.
 Each print issue includes a list of social service organizations; including substance treatment facilities, shelters, food and clothing centers, healthcare, family support, education assistance and more.
 Our readers can pinpoint the services they want to utilize post release.

-RISE also contains relevant news articles, coping techniques, stories of success, inmate-submitted content and more.
+RISE also contains solution-based articles, coping techniques, first-person essays, inmate-submitted poetry and artwork and more.

 Our resources and information are based off these four pillars: